 14 This also holds for quantificational adverbs like často 'often' (Russian často and Polish często), which have the accusative ending -o of the neuter o-stem paradigm.
-In certain quantificational adverbs, the noun is visible; consider e.g. the Russian mnogo raz 'many times', the Polish wiele razy 'many times', the German oftmals 'often' and the English oftentimes and many times.
+In certain quantificational adverbs, the noun is visible; consider e.g. the Russian mnogo raz 'many times', the Polish wiele razy 'many times', the German oftmals

-(64) a. zřídka píseň

-b.
-Zřídka zpívá nahatý. c. (v rádiu) řídká píseň seldom song

-seldom sings naked (in radio) rare song

-'He seldom sings naked.'
+(64) a. zřídka píseň b.
+Zřídka zpívá nahatý. c. (v rádiu) řídká píseň seldom song seldom sings naked (in radio) rare song 'He seldom sings naked.'

 The covert noun of the neuter o-stem paradigm could also occur in cases like ztama 'from there' in (60e) or zkama 'from where', in which the genitive -a - assigned by the preposition z - is attached to an adverb.
 Some evidence for this comes from Proto-Slavic, Old Church Slavonic and other older stages of Slavic languages.
-There were forms tamo 'there', kamo 'where' and semo 'here' (e.g. Vasmer 1976, Rusínová 1984, Rejzek 2001), with the ending - o, which is identical with the nominative and accusative marker of the neuter o-stem paradigm.
+There were forms tamo 'there', kamo 'where' and semo 'here' (e.g. Vasmer 1976, Rusínová 1984, Rejzek 2001), with the ending -o, which is identical with the nominative and accusative marker of the neuter o-stem paradigm.

-From the theoretical point of view, it has been argued by Kayne (2004) that here and there are demonstratives modifying an empty noun PLACE which is embedded in a determiner phrase headed by a null determiner.
+From the theoretical point of view, it has been argued by Kayne (2004) that here and there are demonstratives modifying an empty noun PLACE which is embedded in a determiner phrase headed by a null determiner (cf. also Leu 2008, chap.
+2).
 According to Kayne, the noun, in fact, can be overt in some dialects of English.
 The same also holds for Polish and Czech, as demonstrated by (65a) and (65b), respectively.

-(65) a. tam-to miejsce b. tady-to místo
+(65) a. tam-to miejsce there-that place 'that place'

-there-that place here-this place

-'that place ? 'this place ,